RailCor® – ArcelorMittal Corrosion Resistant Rails

 Stray currents may cause severe material damage by corrosion, on buried or immersed metal structures, particularly, long buried horizontal structures, e.g. pipelines and metal sheathed cables, may be affected by this type of corrosion.

 Protective measures at an early stage: Since corrosion damage can appear after only a short time of exposure to stray current it is important to make provisions for protective measures at an early stage.
-This includes meeting corrosivity performance C4 according to ISO 12944.
+This includes the capacity to withstand C4 corrosivity category according to ISO 12944:2018

 Insulating nature: RailCor® Stray Current is based on a special organic coating selected for its insulating nature, achieving a physical barrier that helps to prevent corrosion and current leakage.
 Rail is coated with a layer having optimal thickness for electrical insulation, which has been designed following the operating principle of EN 50122-2:2011.

 Designed to meet demanding corrosion challenges, RailCor® Plus is adapted to customer needs.
-This includes meeting corrosivity performance C4 or C5 in accordance with ISO 12944.
+This includes meeting corrosivity category C4 or C5 in accordance with ISO 12944:2018

 In addition, RailCor® Plus can be adaptable to mitigate thermal buckling when rail is subjected to high temperature conditions.